77. The Harvest Reaped From a Trial

 By Zhang Li, China

 2007 was a huge turning point in my life.
 That year, my husband was involved in a car accident and became bedridden.
 Our two kids were still small and it was a hard time for our family.
 It was really tough for me and I had no idea how we would get through it.
 Then I accepted Almighty God’s work of the last days.
 I learned from reading God’s words that we all owe our lives to God, our fates are in His hands, and we have to worship and believe in God to have a good fate.
-I’d found something I could depend on.
-I started attending gatherings regularly and took my kids along to read God’s words and pray.
+I felt that I’d found something I could depend on.
+From then on, I started attending gatherings regularly and took my kids along to read God’s words and pray.
 I was doing my duty in the church before long.

-I was elected as a church leader and I thanked God for His grace.
+Later, I was elected as a church leader and I thanked God for His grace.
 I thought to myself, “I’ve been chosen as a church leader even though I’m really new to the faith.
 I must be good at pursuing the truth.
 I have to do my duty well and do whatever it takes, then I’m bound to be saved.”
 This thought really drove me on in my duty.
 I spent most of my time preaching the gospel and performing my duty.
 My friends and relatives opposed my faith, and my neighbors slandered and mocked me.
 I began to weaken a little at that point but it didn’t stop me from doing my duty.
 My husband also accepted God’s last-days work and started doing his duty later, too.
 This made me so happy.
 I thought, “As long as we do our duty well and make sacrifices for God, we’ll be blessed by Him.”
 Especially when I heard brothers and sisters say that I suffered and paid a price, and that I’d surely be saved by God, I was so happy, and I had a lot more drive to work for God.

 One day in 2012 I found a lump on my breast which hurt a little.
 I began to worry that it might be something serious.
 But then I thought, “No, it can’t be.
 I do my duty in the church every day.
 God wouldn’t do that to someone who makes real sacrifices for Him.
 With God’s protection, I won’t get seriously ill.”
 Thinking this, my anxieties disappeared and I carried on doing my duty just as I had before.
-The CCP’s persecution of believers got worse and worse in 2013.
+The Chinese Communist Party’s persecution of believers got worse and worse in 2013.
 My husband and I were well-known locally for spreading the gospel and we were in constant danger of being arrested.
 We left our home and moved far away so we could keep doing our duties.
 I later found that the lump on my breast was growing and I worried it could be some kind of illness.
 But I thought of how nothing bad had happened in years and that God was surely protecting me.
 As long as I did my duty well and sacrificed more, I figured God would have mercy on me, and I wouldn’t get seriously sick.

 In 2018, I started to feel unwell and my husband took me for a checkup.
 The doctor said the lump on my breast had grown as big as a goose egg and that it didn’t look good.
 She said having an operation right away would be very risky and that I had to have chemo first to shrink the lump before they could operate.
 Hearing the words “it doesn’t look good” and “chemotherapy” threw me into a panic.
 I thought, “Only people with cancer have chemotherapy.
 Do I have cancer?
 Am I going to die so young?”
 I just couldn’t believe it.
 I slumped down onto a bench in the hospital corridor and burst into tears.